Treatment of STIs

 All test results come with a downloadable laboratory report.
 If your Homed-IQ test result is positive for one or more STIs, you can bring this report to your GP to receive a prescription for treatment.

-Treatments for other STIs must be prescribed by your GP on the basis of your test results.
+Treatments for STIs must be prescribed by your GP on the basis of your test results.
 The costs of these treatments depend on your health insurance coverage.
-At this time, Homed-IQ is unable to provide prescriptions for treating STIs other than chlamydia.
+At this time, Homed-IQ is unable to provide prescriptions for treating STIs.

 How to prevent reinfection with an STI